-- Survey the Relevant Universe – The proper universe for false advertising consumer perception surveys usually consists of potential purchasers (or both past and potential purchasers) of the advertised product or service.
+- Survey the Relevant Universe - The proper universe for a consumer perception survey usually consists of potential purchasers (or both past and potential purchasers) of the advertised product or service.

-- Ask Questions that Measure Consumer Perceptions – There is no single accepted format for false advertising consumer perception surveys in a Lanham Act case.
-However, they often begin with a general question about the messages or ideas conveyed by the advertisement in question, called “communication questions.”
-These are often followed by “comprehension questions” that dig into more detail about the consumer’s perceptions.
+- Ask Questions that Measure Consumer Perceptions - There is no single accepted format for a consumer perception survey in a Lanham Act case.
+However, they often begin with a general question about the messages or ideas conveyed by the advertisement in question, called "communication questions."
+These are often followed by "comprehension questions" that dig into more detail about the consumer's perceptions.

 - Employ Controls to Determine the Source of Consumer Perceptions or Misperceptions - One method for isolating the impact of an allegedly deceptive advertisement involves assigning respondents to one of two groups: a “test group” or “control group.”
 Or, rather than surveying two groups of respondents, a consumer perception survey may include only one group of respondents and show all of them the challenged advertisement.
 After viewing the challenged advertisement, respondents are asked questions relating to the allegations in the case (the “test questions”) and a “control question” about a fictitious topic (something not in the advertisement).